SuperOkazaki/NX-Game-Directory-Trees/README.md

 # Notes

-Patch trees are *just* the changes--not the full romFS with the base game.
-This is achieved with hactool's `--basefake` flag.
+Patch trees are the full updated romfs, not just the base game (unless otherwise noted).